Free Patriotic Movement: 2009 elections

+The 27 MP bloc named Change and Reform was formed by FPM (19), Marada (3), Tashnaq (2), LDP (2), Emile Rahme (1).

+In 2013 Marada, Emile Rahme and LDP left the bloc which caused the bloc to shrink to 20 MP.

 2018 elections

 The electoral slogan of the party was 'A Strong [FPM] for a Strong Lebanon'.
 The party formed a number of local coalitions with a wide array alliance partners around the country.
 In North III FPM fielded the "Strong North" list, headed by Gebran Bassil, in alliance with the Independence Movement and the Future Movement.
 In Mount Lebanon I (Byblos–Kesrwan) FPM fielded the "Strong Lebanon" list led by Chamel Roukoz.
 In Mount Lebanon II (Metn) FPM fielded the "Strong Metn" list together with the SSNP and Tashnaq.

 After the split between the Future Movement and the Lebanese Forces, a joint list for Beirut I of the Free Patriotic Movement, Tashnaq and the Hunchaks was conceived supported by the Future Movement.
 In Bekaa I FPM, Future, Tashnaq and independents fielded a joint list.
 In North I (Akkar) and South II (Saida-Jezzine) FPM formed electoral alliances with al-Jamaat al-Islamiyya.
 In North II FPM fielded a list in alliance with Kamal Kheir.
 Moreover, whilst FPM and the Amal-Hezbollah coalition parted ways nationally, joint lists were presented in Beirut II, Mount Lebanon III (Baabda), and Bekaa II (West Bekaa-Rachaya).

 In Bekaa III (Baalbek-Hermel) FPM had hoped to form a list together with former speaker Hussein el-Husseini, but the project fell apart as el-Husseini withdrew from the electoral process.
 In the end, the Free Patriotic Movement candidates joined the list led by the former regional secretary of the Baath Party, Faiz Shukr.

 In South III the Future Movement, the Free Patriotic Movement and the Lebanese Democratic Party supported a joint list called "The South is Worth It", with two FPM-supported independents.

 Following the announcement of results, Gebran Bassil stated that FPM and its Strong Lebanon bloc would form the largest bloc in parliament (a role previously played by the Future Movement).
 Bassil stated that FPM would gather up to 30 MPs, including Talal Arslan and Tashnaqs.

+The 29 MP bloc named Strong Lebanon was formed by FPM (19), Tashnaq (3), Moustafa Hussein (1), LDP (1), Chamel Roukoz (1), Neemat Frem (1), Elie Ferzli (1),Michel Daher (1), Michel Moawad (1).

+At the beginning of the 17 October Revolution, Neemat Frem, Chamel Roukoz and Michel Moawad left the bloc.

+After the 2020 Beirut explosion, Michel Daher left the bloc.

+In April 2021, Elie Ferzli left the bloc.

+On 1 March 2022, MP Hikmat Dib resigned from FPM causing the bloc to shrink to 23 MP.